TravelXML/RICK-AND-MORTY-API-NEXT/README.md

 ## DEMO

-**Would you like to see demo right?
-I believe know the answer, you can click below link.**
+**Would you like to see demo right away? believe i know the answer, you can click below link.**

 [🖕 Here you can find Rick and Morty API Document for REST implementation.](https://rickandmortyapi.com/documentation/#rest)